 If you are getting a refund

-This is one of the great little secrets about the Federal tax law.
+This is one of the great little secrets about the federal tax law.
 If you have a refund coming from the IRS—as about three out of four taxpayers do every year—then there is no penalty for failing to file your tax return by the deadline, even if you don't ask for an extension.
-As noted below, the penalty for filing late is a percentage of the tax owed with the return.
-And even 100 percent of $0 is $0.
 However, this might not be the case for state taxes.

 That's not to say there aren't very good reasons for filing on time.
 Even if you have a refund coming, consider the following: